yeonsoochung/walmart-sales/README.md

   <img src="images/ca2-mtx2.PNG" alt="Alt text" width="600"/>
   </p>

-  I can modify the filter selections to view the top items within different filter contexts (ex: what are the ).

 I can use the same process to derive insights like this for any of the other stores/states for a different time period.

 ## Example: Events Analysis